 I’m not sure if this house was under restoration or had just fallen apart from old age but it had certainly seen better days.

-“For all tourists, please follow our local convention that it is not allow to throw any rocks into the sea.“
+“For all tourists, please follow our local convention that it is not allowed to throw any rocks into the sea.“

 While walking up the hill we came across the old King Lam School (瓊林學校) which closed in 2003 due to the declining population.